feathr-ai/feathr/docs/how-to-guides/expression-language.md

 ## Arithmetic Operations

-For data of numeric types, you can use arithmetic operators to perform opterations.
+For data of numeric types, you can use arithmetic operators to perform operations.
 Here are the supported operators: `+,-,*,/`

 ## Logical Operators